Here’s How to Pay Off Your Car Loan Faster

 On the other hand, it doesn’t always make financial sense to pay off auto loans early.
 Here are some situations where you may be better off sticking to your original payment schedule:

-- You have a prepayment penalty: As the name suggests, prepayment penalties are added fees that your lender charges you for paying off the loan early.
-Not every auto loan is subject to them, but it’s worth checking with your lender to see.
+- You have a prepayment penalty: As the name suggests, prepayment penalties are fees that your lender charges you for paying off the loan early.
+Not every auto loan has them, but it’s worth checking with your lender.

-- You have other high-interest debt: The interest rate on auto loans is often affordable compared to other high-interest financial products, like credit cards.
-If you’re carrying around a lot of high-interest debt, it may make sense to use the debt avalanche method to pay down the debts that are costing you the most in interest charges first.
+- You have other high-interest debt: Auto loan rates are typically lower than credit card and personal loan rates.
+If you’re carrying around a lot of high-interest debt, consider using the debt avalanche method to pay off the debts with the highest interest rates first.

-- You don’t have much debt: If you only owe a little debt, then making timely payments may actually be helping to boost your credit score.
-Meanwhile, closing an account can temporarily cause your score to drop.
-In this instance, it might be helpful to keep your account open so you can keep sending positive payment information to the credit bureaus.
+- You don’t have much debt: Making on-time car payments may actually boost your credit score, while closing an account can temporarily cause your score to drop.
+If you don’t have a lot of debt, it could be helpful to keep your current payment schedule so you can keep sending positive payment information to the credit bureaus.

 Compare Auto Loan Offers